AliAfs/Object-Detection-in-an-Urban-Environment/README.md

   }
 ```

-- Here is some the outputs of augmentations on training set:
+- Here is some of the outputs of augmentations on training set:

 ![Alt text](/augmentation1.png "Optional title")